inferiorhumanorgans/rust-postgis/README.md

 ## Unit tests

 Unit tests which need a PostgreSQL connection are ignored by default.
-To run the database tests, declare the connection in an environment variable `DATABASE_URL`.
+To run the database tests, declare the connection in the environment variable `DATABASE_URL`.
 Example:

     export DATABASE_URL=postgresql://user@localhost/testdb